Appendix I — Table of Acronyms, Terms and Constants

 Sidereal period: a celestial body completes a “sidereal” period each time it aligns again with a given star.

 Synodic period: a celestial body completes a “synodic” period each time it aligns again with the Sun.

 Perigee: closest transit point of a body with respect to Earth.
 Apogee: furthest transit point of a body with respect to Earth.

 Inferior conjunction: when a body (e.g. Venus) is aligned with the Sun while transiting closest to Earth.
 Superior conjunction: when a body (e.g. Venus) is aligned with the Sun while transiting furthest from Earth.

 Binary system: a system wherein two celestial bodies orbit around each other around a common barycentre.
 The TYCHOS posits that 100% of all star systems are binary; in light of modern and ongoing new discoveries, this hypothesis is gaining ground by the day.
-So far, more than 90% (and counting) of our visible stars are, in fact, binary systems composed of a large and a smaller object.
-More often than not, binary systems also feature additional bodies (moons, planets) hosted within or outside of the system (so-called “circumbinary” bodies).
+So far, more than 90% (and counting) of our visible star systems have revealed their binary nature.
+More often than not, binary systems also host additional bodies (moons, planets, asteroids) within or outside of the system, known as “circumbinary” bodies.

 Circumbinary: a circumbinary body circles around any given binary system, as described above.